Maria Manda

-Maria Manda Sangma (মারিয়া মান্দা; born 10 May 2003) is a Bangladeshi professional footballer who plays as a midfielder for the Bangladesh women's national football team.
-Previously she played for the Kalsindur High School team in Mymensingh.
-She was a member of the Bangladesh Under-14 team that won the 2015 AFC U-14 Women's Regional Championship - South and Central in Nepal and the 2016 AFC U-14 Women's Regional Championship - South and Central in Tajikistan.
-As a defensive midfield player, she played in the 2017 AFC U-16 Women's Championship qualification which held in Dhaka, Bangladesh under Bangladesh U16.
+Maria Manda Sangma (মারিয়া মান্দা; born 10 May 2003) is a Bangladeshi professional footballer who plays as a midfielder for Rajshahi Stars and the Bangladesh women's national team.

 She has also played for the Bangladesh women's national futsal team.

-Early years
+Early life

 Maria Manda Sangma was born on 10 May 2003 in Mandirgona village, Dhobaura, Mymensingh.
 She belongs to Garo tribe.

-Playing career
+Early career

 Maria became involved in football in 2011.
-In 2013, they became the first champion for the famous Kalsindur Government Primary School in Dhobaura, Maria was a member of that group.
-Maria Manda was the captain of Bangladesh U-15 team.
+In 2013, they became the first champion for the famous Kalsindur Government Primary School in Dhobaura, where she was a player.

+Club career

+Nasrin

+In the 2023–24 season, Maria joined Nasrin in the Bangladesh Women's Football League.

+Royal Thimphu College

+In 2024, she was loaned to Royal Thimphu College in Bhutan to play in the preliminary stage of the 2024-25 AFC Women's Champions League.
+Prior to participating in the tournament, she featured in a league match for the club.

+Thimphu City

+In 2025, she signed for Bhutanese club Thimphu City.

+Farashganj

+Maria joined Farashganj in the 2025–26 Bangladesh Women's Football League.
+She scored her first goal in her debut for the club.

+Rajshahi Stars

+She joined Rajshahi Stars to play in the 2026–27 AFC Women's Champions League.

+International career

+Youth

+She was selected the captain of Bangladesh U-15 team.
 Under her leadership, Bangladesh became the undefeated champion after defeating India.
-Maria was called up to the Under-14 national team in 2014.
+She was then called up to the Under-14 national team in 2014.
 Bangladesh won the AFC U-14 Regional Championship in Tajikistan under her co-captaincy.
-Maria was also the co-captain of the undefeated champion team in the AFC U-16 qualifiers.
-Then she took place in the Bangladesh women's national football team.
-Maria's contribution in becoming the runners-up of SAFF for Bangladesh held in Siliguri is not less.
+She was also the co-captain of the undefeated champion team in the AFC U-16 qualifiers.

+After she was selected for the Bangladesh women's national football team, she contributed to the runners-up of SAFF.
 As a result, Bangladesh under-15 armband was tied to her arm in the safe.
-The whole of Bangladesh saw the next story.
-Bangladesh is the undefeated champion holding the hand of Maria.
-In South Asian football, the empire-building India lost twice in the same tournament.
+Afterwards, India lost twice in the same tournament.

 She was selected to the Bangladesh U16 team for the 2015 AFC U-16 Women's Championship qualification – Group B matches in 2014.
 Bangladesh participated in the AFC U-14 Girls' Regional Championship – South and Central held in Nepal in 2015.
 Bangladesh women's national U16 football team played the qualifier for the 2017 AFC U-16 Women's Championship.
 And, she played in 2017 AFC U-16 Women's Championship qualification – Group C matches where Bangladesh became group C champion.
-Being group C champion, Bangladesh have qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.
+Being group C champion, Bangladesh qualified for the 2017 AFC U-16 Women's Championship in Thailand in September 2017.

 She was the member of the Bangladesh U19 team who won the 2018 SAFF U-18 Women's Championship and Bangamata U-19 Women's International Gold Cup in 2019.
 She later played in the 2019 AFC U-19 Women's Championship qualification.